m0xpd/TuningStrategyForVoltages/README.md

 # Licensing

-All the material in this repository, including the tuning strategy, the documentation, the videos, and the code is published under a [Creative Commons BY-SA 4.0](https://github.com/m0xpd/TuningStrategyForVoltages/blob/main/LICENSE.txt) License.
+All the material in this repository, including the tuning strategy, the documentation, the linked videos, and the code is published under a [Creative Commons BY-SA 4.0](https://github.com/m0xpd/TuningStrategyForVoltages/blob/main/LICENSE.txt) License.